God and Learning-centred, Purpose-driven, Pupil-empowering.

 Key Stage 5

-A' Level RE is a popular choice with our students.
+A' Level RE is a popular choice for our students.
 During Year 12, students follow a course on 'Religion and Ethics', one on 'Philosophy of Religion' and one on Christianity.
 Each carries a third of the marks and is built upon in Year 13.
 Again, this is a brand new specification for first teaching in September 2016.
 Our current Year 13 students are following 'Eduqas' legacy specification, studying ethics and a pre-released question on religion and human experience.

 RE is everywhere at St. Christopher's.
 From our assembly programme, through to our strong package of themed Spirituality Days for each Year Group, to our Christian symbolism in all classrooms and communal areas, RE is absolutely not confined to the RE classroom.
 Throughout pupils' time with us, they will receive multiple opportunities to go on extra-curricular trips and visits, sometimes organised in partnership with the Diocese.
 Christian Unions, in our Sixth Form, Main School, and in a local Primary where our pupils can help out, are regular and routine ways in which pupils can get involved in 'extra-curricular RE.'
 In addition to basic equipment, all pupils are required to bring with them to their RE lessons is an open mind, a willing spirit and a teachable heart!